Manish-Bajracharya/House-Price-Predicion-Project/README.md

 Predicting a house price is useful to determine whether it's been priced reasonably or to identify if buying that house will be a good investment or not.

 ## Objective
 To minimise the error between predicted price and real price.
-We will evaluate the model performance using mean squared erro and root squared of the mean squared error.
+We will evaluate the model performance using mean squared error and root squared of the mean squared error.

 ## Process
 Firstly, we will be pre-processing the data, which consists of 3 steps :